linusericsson/ssl-transfer/readme.md

 ```
 python finetune.py --dataset cifar10 --model deepcluster-v2
 ```
+This model should achieve close to 97.06%, the value reported in Table 1 of the paper.

 ## Few-shot (Kornblith & CD-FSL)
 We provide the code for our few-shot evaluation in `few_shot.py`.